thingsboard/thingsboard.github.io/_includes/templates/install/mqtt-firmware.md

-After, you should execute the following command to install the MQTT libs:
+After, you should execute the following command to install the MQTT and checksum libs:

 ```bash
 pip3 install paho-mqtt mmh3 --user